The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 -

-4. Ban on Rental Bidding
+5. Ban on Rental Bidding

-5. Restrictions on Advance Rent
+6. Restrictions on Advance Rent

-Under the revised framework, restrictions on rent in advance reduce that flexibility.
-Once a tenancy is signed and possession is granted, recovery of unpaid rent becomes a legal process rather than a preventative one.
+Historically, first month’s rent was secured before keys were released, limiting exposure at move-in.
+Under the revised framework, once a tenancy is signed and possession granted, recovery of unpaid rent becomes reactive rather than preventative.

-For the vast majority of tenancies this will make little practical difference.
-However, the financial exposure at the very start of a tenancy increases slightly if a tenant were to sign and then default immediately.
+For most tenancies this will not create difficulty.
+However, the financial exposure at the outset increases slightly if a tenant were to sign and default immediately.

 What Is Not Changing?